encoredev/encore/docs/selfhosting/configure-infra.md

 The configuration file should be a JSON file using the [Encore Infra Config](https://encore.dev/schemas/infra.schema.json) schema.

-This includes configuring things like:
+This supports configuring things like:

 - How to access infrastructure resources (what provider to use, what credentials to use, etc.)
 - How to call other services over the network ("service discovery"),